On this page

-Komodo’s decentralized exchange powered by Komodo DeFi Framework, allows people to trade cryptocurrency coins without a counterparty risk.
+Komodo DeFi Framework allows people to trade cryptocurrency coins without a counterparty risk.
 The protocol is open source and trading is available for any coin that any developers choose to connect to Komodo DeFi Framework.

 Our service fully realizes decentralized order matching and trade clearing.
 The order-matching aspect relies on a peer-to-peer network to build public orderbooks, and trade clearing is executed through an atomic cross-chain protocol, also called an "atomic swap."